-Exclusive Insurance Internet Leads
+Exclusive Auto Insurance Leads

-If you decide you would rather pay more and have less competition, exclusive data leads may be the right product for your insurance lines.
+If you decide you would rather pay more and have less competition, exclusive auto insurance leads may be the right product for your insurance lines.
 With these, you'll be the only agent to contact the prospect.
 Even then, you still have to act fast, calling as soon as a lead's information lands in your lap.